rackerlabs/docs-style-guide/style-guide/revision-history.rst

 -  Removed the guideline to use the ``bolditalic`` directive for the term *Fanatical Support* in RST files (:ref:`trademarks`).
-For the first mention that is not in a heading, use only bold font and the registered trademark symbol (**Fanatical Support**\®) to be consistent with marketing documentation.
+For the first mention that is not in a heading, the registered trademark symbol (Fanatical Support®) to be consistent with marketing documentation.

 April 16, 2018